Are vitamins and supplements really helpful with Vitiligo? What are the best vitamins for Vitiligo treatment? Read on to learn more.

 Which vitamins for Vitiligo help?

+So, what are best vitamins for Vitiligo treatment?
 To treat Vitiligo, doctors generally recommend using supplements that contain vitamin C, E, B12, D, and folic acid, individually or in a combination.
 The supplement-based treatment can also go well along with other treatment options.
 Here is how using supplements for Vitiligo help with re-pigmentation of the skin.

 • Vitamin B12 and Folic Acid